iotaledger/one-click-tangle/hornet-mainnet-k8s/tutorial.md

 hornet-ingress   <none>   *       34.120.54.67   80      21h
 ```

+In the example above you can observe that public IP address of the load balancer associated to the Ingress Controller is shown.
+This will actually happen when you are deploying on a commercial public cloud service.

 * A [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) that contains the configuration applied to each Hornet Node, including the peering configuration.
-(Remember that our Hornet nodes, that belong to an Statefulset, are peered among them).
+(Remember that our Hornet nodes, that belong to an StatefulSet, are peered among them).

 ```sh
 kubectl get configmap -n tangle -o=wide